Bloodfly/HelloWorld/README.md

  - Print a custom greeting without encryption
  - Print a custom greeting with encryption and a set key length
  - Store data into a plaintext file, encrypted file, or a database
+ - Print to the Console using predefined styles such as:
+   - Message accents
+   - Message timestamps
+   - Color the entire printed line
+   - Styles include:
+     - None
+     -
 # Requirements
  - Windows 7 SP1 & Higher
  - .NET Framework 4.6.1